TDECU Debit & Credit Card Fraud FAQs

 One of our latest fraud prevention monitoring tools is the EMV chip-enabled debit card.
 TDECU started issuing EMV chip-enabled debit cards to all active debit card holders on March 1, 2017, and will continue through November 2017 in waves based on expiration dates.

-A chip-enabled debit card features EMV technology, which is an embedded microchip that provides an extra layer of protection against fraud.
+A chip-enabled debit card features EMV technology, which is an embedded microchip that provides an extra layer of fraud protection.
 EMV – which stands for Europay, Mastercard® and Visa® – is a global standard for cards equipped with computer chips and the technology used to authenticate chip-card transactions.
 When a chip-enabled card is used for payment, the chip and payment terminal work together to create a unique transaction code that cannot be used again.
 If someone were able to gain access to that and attempted to use the unique code for a subsequent purchase, the transaction would be denied.

 How does TDECU protect its Members from fraud?